 Bare root trees that feel dry and brittle should be soaked in a bucket of water for several hours before planting.
 The taproot of a container grown pecan tree needs special attention before planting.
 The long taproot usually grows in a circle around the bottom of the pot, and it should be straightened before the tree is planted.
 If this isn’t possible, cut off the lower part of the taproot.
 Remove all damaged and broken roots.

 How to Plant a Pecan Tree

-Plant pecan trees in a hole about three feet deep and 2 feet wide.
-Position the tree in the hole so that the soil line on the tree is even with the surrounding soil.
-Adjust the depth of the hole, if necessary.
+Plant pecan trees in a hole about 3 feet deep and 2 feet wide.
+Position the tree in the hole so that the soil line on the tree is even with the surrounding soil, then adjust the depth of the hole, if necessary.

 Caring for Pecan Trees

 Regular watering is essential for young newly planted trees.
 Water weekly in the absence of rain for the first two or three years after planting.
 Apply the water slowly and deeply, allowing the soil to absorb as much as possible.
 Stop when the water begins to run off.

 For mature trees, soil moisture determines the number, size and fullness of nuts as well as the amount of new growth.
 Water often enough to keep the soil evenly moist from the time the buds begin to swell until harvest.
 Cover the root zone with 2 to 4 inches of mulch to slow water evaporation.

 In spring of the year after the tree was planted, spread a pound of 5-10-15 fertilizer over a 25 square foot area around the tree, beginning 1 foot from the trunk.
 The second and third year after planting, use 10-10-10 fertilizer in the same manner in late winter or early spring and again in late spring.
 When the tree begins to bear nuts, use 4 pounds of 10-10-10 fertilizer for each inch of trunk diameter.